Stability of slow Hamiltonian dynamics from Lieb-Robinson bounds: Our results on the stability of the slow Hamiltonian dynamics

-We now informally state our theorem \ref{0}, according to equation \eqref{bound_single}, in the case of a single time-independent perturbation $ h $ acting on a system with the L-R bounds \eqref{LR_bound_MBL}. $ h $ can be a random matrix, modelling a so called ergodic grain, as considered for example by \cite{De_Roeck_2017_1, Luitz_2017}. $ H_\om+h$ is the total Hamiltonian and $ e^{-i(H_\om+h)t} $ the corresponding dynamics.
-The support of $h$ spreads into the system giving rise to the following L-R bound:
+We now informally state our theorem \ref{0}, according to equation \eqref{bound_single}, in the case of a single time-independent perturbation $ h_\om $ acting on a system with the L-R bounds \eqref{LR_bound_MBL}. $ h_\om $ can be a random matrix, modelling a so called ergodic grain, as considered for example by \cite{De_Roeck_2017_1, Luitz_2017}. $ H_\om+h_\om$ is the total Hamiltonian and $ e^{-i(H_\om+h_\om)t} $ the corresponding dynamics.
+The support of $h_\om$ spreads into the system giving rise to the following L-R bound:

 The interpretation of the upper bound in \eqref{bound_single_slow} is straightforward: considering for simplicity that the term proportional to $ t^{\beta+1}$ dominates on $ t^{\beta}$, within the time $ c\,t_{max}^{\beta+1}=e^{\frac{\dist(h,B)}{2\xi}}$, then the RHS of \eqref{bound_single_slow} is exponentially small if $ \dist(h,B) \ll \xi $.
-With $ \beta=1 $, the presence of the perturbation $ h $ makes $ t_{max} $ of the order of the square root of the same time interval in the unperturbed case, but still exponentially long in the distance among the supports of $ h $ and $ B $.
+With $ \beta=1 $, the presence of the perturbation $ h_\om $ makes $ t_{max} $ of the order of the square root of the same time interval in the unperturbed case, but still exponentially long in the distance among the supports of $ h_\om $ and $ B $.
 In this sense we call the slow dynamics with $ \beta > 0 $ of equation \eqref{LR_bound_MBL} stable: the lightcone remains logarithmic.

-In the context of the disordered $ XY $ model, that is equivalent, through a Jordan-Wigner transformation, to the Anderson model, the bound \eqref{LR_bound_MBL} has been shown in \cite{Sims_Stolz_2012} to hold with $ \beta = 0 $, meaning that at any $ t $ there is no spread at all of the support of $ A $.
+In the context of the $ XY $ model with random magnetic field, that is equivalent, through a Jordan-Wigner transformation, to the Anderson model, the bound \eqref{LR_bound_MBL} (with a $\sup_t $ taken before averaging) has been shown in \cite{Sims_Stolz_2012} to hold with $ \beta = 0 $, meaning that at any $ t $ there is no spread at all of the support of $ A $.
 It should be stressed that for disordered systems it is essential to average over the different realizations of the Hamiltonian corresponding to different disorder configurations.
 This is crucial already at the level of the single particle Anderson model \cite{Stolz_2011,Simon_1995}.
-When the dynamics of $ H $ is of Anderson type, namely with $ f(t) = \textrm{constant} $ in \eqref{bound_comm_t}, theorem \ref{0} agrees with previous results on the destabilization of the many-body Anderson phase by perturbations, considered in \cite{De_Roeck_2020,Nach_2021,Huang_2023}.
+When the dynamics of $ H_\om $ is of Anderson type, namely with $ f(t) = \textrm{constant} $ in \eqref{bound_comm_t}, theorem \ref{0} agrees with previous results on the destabilization of the many-body Anderson phase by perturbations, considered in \cite{De_Roeck_2020,Nach_2021,Huang_2023}.

 Our theorem \ref{0} can be generalized, with slightly more restrictive assumptions, to systems in dimensions larger than one, we give a sketch of such generalization after the end of the proof of \ref{0}.
 A hint towards the existence of an MBL phase in dimensions larger than one comes by the experiments \cite{Bordia_2017,Choi_2016} and theoretical work like \cite{Wahl_2019}.
 If such a phase would be characterized by a L-R bound like in \eqref{LR_bound_MBL} then our theorem \ref{0} implies the stability of its dynamics.